 Al Wadi Nature Reserve

 Now that you've had your vacation full of starry shiny nights and it's time to go back, but you still want more of nature then Al Wadi Nature reserve is a place to soothe all your wishes.
 It's time to take your tents out and go for a nature camping trip here at Al Wadi Nature Reserve.
-This place is a marvellous 1235 acre area which is protected within the Wadi Khadeja in Ras Al Khaimah.
+This place is a marvelous 1235-acre area that is protected within the Wadi Khadeja in Ras Al Khaimah.
 With the nature-friendly reserve, you can surely enjoy a lot and get relaxed and stay away from all of the worries you've been through.
 You can take your much-wanted rest here while embracing nature and wildlife at its best.
-This reserve is sure to send you back with a lot of memories to hold on for a lifetime.
-The reserve houses the Ritz-Carlton managed resort Al Wadi Desert in Ras Al Khaimah.
+This reserve is sure to send you back with a lot of memories to hold on to for a lifetime.
+The reserve houses the Ritz-Carlton-managed resort Al Wadi Desert in Ras Al Khaimah.

 Here are 3 things that you'd want to do once you're at the nature reserve:

 3. Under the star dine: You can certainly see the stars even in the city but once you're at the nature reserve you sure see it differently.
-The beauty can only be admired when you actually take out time to admire them.
-Get a nice spot with a wonderful view and set up your dinner to enjoy a dining experience which you'd probably not get again.
+Beauty can only be admired when you actually take out time to admire them.
+Get a nice spot with a wonderful view and set up your dinner to enjoy a dining experience that you'd probably not get again.
 You can count the stars as well while dining under a roof full of them.

 Would you still love to have some reasons to visit Ras Al Khaimah?
-Then here are 5 reasons as to why you'd definitely want to add it to your list:
+Then here are 5 reasons why you'd definitely want to add it to your list:

 1. Get a perfect place to set up your camp.
 The camping experience at Ras al Khaimah is like none other.

 2. For all the horror fans out there here's a chance to visit the real haunted village at Ras Al Khaimah.

 3. The rich history and diversity make it one of the places you'll love to go.